tildedave/tildedave.com/_posts/2015-03-18-frontend-experiments-with-optimizely-and-flux.md

 Finally, if you're on your laptop, you can check out "Homepage Feed" experiment at tilt.com by following [this link](https://www.tilt.com/?tilt-experiment=homepage-feed)!
 (Because of the lack of horizontal space, the mobile homepage looks about the same when the experiment is on or off.)

 _This was also posted to the [Tilt Engineering Blog](http://engineering.tilt.com/).
-Thanks to Will Wolf who helped me with many edits that greatly improved._
+Thanks to Will Wolf who helped me with many edits that greatly improved the clarity of my writing._